 However, for Glucosamine to be introduced into the body, it has to synthesize into absorbable forms.
 Glucosamine can be produced from the shells of lobster, crab, and shrimp.
 This means that Glucosamine can be extracted from the chitosan and chitin exoskeleton of crustaceans such as shellfish and maybe stabilized as a salt, glucosamine hydrochloride or glucosamine sulfate for oral administration.
 Simply put, Glucosamine sulfate is just a synthetized form of Glucosamine.
 Moreover, research also has it that humans can rapidly absorb up to 90 percent of Glucosamine into articular cartilage once administered as an oral dose of glucosamine sulfate.

-Use of Glucosamine Sulfate in the Treatment of Osteoarthritis (OA)
+Application of Glucosamine Sulfate in Treatment of Osteoarthritis

 REFERENCES AND FURTHER READING